 The population of Fayette County, as reported in the 2010 USCB decennial census (2010 Census), was 38,413 (USCB 2019).
-The 2017 population of the Project Site is approximated at 88 people, according to the associated CT data reported in the 2013 to 2017 American Community Survey 5-Year Estimates (2017 ACS).
-This estimate represents an approximate 15 percent decrease from 2010.
+The 2017 population of CT 603 and CT 608 was approximated at 3,177 and 2,252 people, respectively, according to the associated CT data reported in the 2013 to 2017 American Community Survey 5-Year Estimates (2017 ACS).
+These estimates represent, respectively, an approximate 7 percent increase and an approximate 21 percent decrease from 2010.
 The Tennessee State Data Center (2019) projects that the population of Fayette County will increase by approximately 21 percent by 2040.
 However, based on current trends, population increases would likely concentrate in portions of the county outside the Project Area.
 Population trends for the Project Site and the entirety of each associated CT, as compared with Fayette County and the state, are presented in Table 3-14.